rrherr/banjo-grammar/README.md

 ## Notebook

-[Here's my Jupyter Notebook](http://nbviewer.jupyter.org/github/rrherr/banjo-grammar/blob/master/banjo-grammar.ipynb).
+[Here's the Jupyter Notebook](http://nbviewer.jupyter.org/github/rrherr/banjo-grammar/blob/master/banjo-grammar.ipynb).
 You can see the Python code, listen to 20+ music clips, and read the Markdown explanations.

 (The notebook file is a 20mb download, because it has embedded, uncompressed audio.
 The notebook should be viewed with [nbviewer](http://nbviewer.jupyter.org/), because GitHub does not render audio in notebooks.)

-## Installing
+## Installation

 If you want to see the code and listen to the music, you don't need to install anything, you can just view the [notebook](http://nbviewer.jupyter.org/github/rrherr/banjo-grammar/blob/master/banjo-grammar.ipynb).